GehDoc/vscode-textile-preview/README.md

 Maybe implemented, if requested :
 * Add other translations than the 9 core languages listed there : https://github.com/microsoft/vscode-loc/#visual-studio-code-language-packs
-* Support enabling/disabling 'linkify' = Enable or disable conversion of URL-like text to links in the Textile preview.
+* Support enabling/disabling 'linkify' = Enable or disable conversion of URL-like text to links in the Textile preview;
+* Some helper functionalities, like image stabilization during loading.
+Look [here](./src/textileEngine.ts), and search for Disabled and FIXME;
+* Support for integration into [Codespaces browser based editor](https://code.visualstudio.com/api/advanced-topics/remote-extensions).

 ## Release Notes